-It’s not cheap – and it requires a subscription – but I like the idea of a turn-key product that just works.
-There aren’t many reviews yet and shipping times are long, but if you want to splurge for someone who really cares about privacy, this is an interesting option.
+It’s not cheap – and it requires a subscription – but frankly if you want a truly turn-key product that just works, it’s worth it.
+You can read some reviewshere.
+If you want to splurge for someone who really cares about privacy, this is an interesting option.

 Sync.com: Private Cloud Storage

 I’ve been a DropBox user for many, many years.
 When it started out, it did one thing and did it well: seamlessly, effortlessly synchronized the contents of one folder across many different devices, anywhere on the internet.
 As someone who owns many computers and smart devices, it was a lifesaver.